jackwwebb/shopping_trolley_challenge/README.md

-My practice of an improved solution to the shopping trolley challenge, putting the logic we discussed into classes.
+An improved solution to the shopping trolley challenge, putting the logic we discussed on Friday into classes.

 The classes Trolley and Product are defined in class_definitions.py